For family lawyers

 A road map for panel lawyers

 We have developed a manual to help guide panel lawyers through their working relationship with Legal Aid Ontario.
 Please read it closely.
 It includes details and hyperlinks for all the facts we think you need to provide legal services to LAO clients.
+Go to A road map for certificate and duty counsel lawyers.

 Second chair program